 I am pleased to say they have relaxed and have began to trust in their forever home together.
-Fable has gained great confidence in having her young, strong male son by her side.
+Fable has gained great confidence in having her young, strong son by her side.

 Annoying Eligh the dog so he will chase him